jandamm/vim-abolisher/README.md

 ## Where to go from here?

 * I may add a way to configure the implicit behaviour of including every line or just "^Abolish" lines

+## Differences/Bugs

+* `abolisher` does not accept spaces in the replace part.
+I don't have the need right now but maybe add it later
+* Create a bug if you spot a difference...